lsd-ucsc/CASL/reading-group-meetings.md

 # 2020-06-26, paper discussion

-## Week 1 for [Verifying Strong Eventual Consistency in Distributed Systems](https://dl.acm.org/doi/10.1145/3133933) by Gomes et al. (OOPSLA '17)
+## Week 1 of 2 for [Verifying Strong Eventual Consistency in Distributed Systems](https://dl.acm.org/doi/10.1145/3133933) by Gomes et al. (OOPSLA '17)

 * lindsey: goal of the summer reading group is to read papers relevant to CASL, consistency aware solvers and languages